avinash201199/Projects/README.md

 - Create an issue with a description about the projects and their GitHub link.
 - Wait for approval.
 - Make changes and create a pull request.
+- If the heading is not added of the project type , then you can add

 <hr>